yusufammar/bachelor-thesis-project/README.md

 -  Thesis Paper- Final Submission
 -  Defense Powerpoint Presentation

 *Note: I couldn't upload the project source code as it exceeds 10GB due to the local usage of the sentence similarity deep learning model, but I do have it on my laptop & a backup on an external SSD.
-I want to run the run the project locally again I could do it easily after renewing Microsoft Azure Speech Recognition Services.
+If I want to run run the project locally again I could do it easily after renewing Microsoft Azure Speech Recognition Services.